gongagingaga/cs460-project/README.md

 In this project we will be making an interpreter that can ignore comments, tokenize, and more.

+phase 1:
+	can now ignore comments, given a c++ commented file, will now create a new file with name provided without the comments, being replaced by new line characters.

+	Usage: ./aaa [input filename] [output filename]

 Benito Sanchez - Lead Programmer

 Ian Boskin - Lead Programmer